SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    once the following issue is fixed:
    <rdar://problem/16973787> Cannot infer function type from a lazy closure that uses self

-If a closure does not specify a parameter list or return type, perhaps because they can be inferred from context, place the capture list at the very start of the closure, followed by the ``in`` keyword:
+If a closure does not specify a parameter list or return type because they can be inferred from context, place the capture list at the very start of the closure, followed by the ``in`` keyword: